Gene-Weaver/FieldPrism/README.md

 #### Virtual Environment

-1. Show that a venv is currently not active: `which python`
+1. Still inside the FieldPrism directory, show that a venv is currently not active: `which python`
 2. Install python virtual environment: `python3 -m pip install --user virtualenv`
-3. Make sure you're inside of the FieldPrism directory, then create the virtual environment (venv_fp is the name of our new virtual environment): `python3 -m venv venv_fp`
+3. Then create the virtual environment (venv_fp is the name of our new virtual environment): `python3 -m venv venv_fp`
 4. Activate the virtual environment: `source ./venv_fp/bin/activate`
 5. Confirm that the venv is active (should be different from step 1): `which python`
 6. If you want to exit the venv, deactivate the venv using: `deactivate`